-Files should be kept in a secure place, but accessible to the public.
+Keep files in a secure place, but accessible to the public.

 3.4.
 Maintaining Records

 All records and files pertaining to the DWSRF application, engineering, and construction of the project must be stored for the life of the loan plus six years (generally, 26 years for a 20-year loan).
 You don't have to save records of operating and maintenance costs for purposes of the DWSRF loan.